Environmental sustainability and “racial” equality:

 Or they can’t.
 Ask Flint’s 40,000 poor and working-class families.

-Or during Katrina: They wanted to, but no one came.
+Or they want to (like during Katrina), but no one came.

-Or they don’t want to leave.
+Or they don’t want to.
 Indigenous people in tar sands areas of Canada were promised land rights.
 But fueling our lifestyles comes first.

 Big polluters “were calculating that the loss of life, livelihood and culture for some of the poorest people on the planet was an acceptable price to pay to protect the economies of some of the richest people on the planet,” writes Naomi Klein in a piece for The Nation2.
 Money and profit has been put ahead of people—or at least other people.